apache/metron/metron-platform/metron-pcap-backend/README.md

  -h,--help                       Display help
  -q,--query <arg>                Query string to use as a filter -st,--start_time <arg>          (required) Packet start time range.
+ -yq,--yarn_queue <arg>          Yarn queue this job will be submitted to
 ```

 The Query filter's `--query` argument specifies the Stellar expression to